keomony/NoteApp/README.md

-# note-app
+# Note-Taking Application

-An application for taking notes - built in JavaScript
+An application for taking notes - built in JavaScript.